dweinflash/MUD/README.md

 # Text Based Dynamic Adventure Game

-An emulation of the classic Multi-User Dungeon game, played with only a single player.
+An single player version of the classic Multi-User Dungeon game.

 In game moves are created beforehand and passed in as a parameter.